Over the past two years, bishops have debated, reflected and fervently prayed about the future of The United Methodist Church.

 During their November meeting, the bishops began training.
-They will continue to have training sessions at least once each month before the special session.
+They will continue to have training sessions at least once each month leading up to the special session.
 They are working with a professional parliamentarian in their preparations.

-The entire gathering will require only five or six different presiding officers, Bishop Thomas J. Bickerton told his fellow bishops.
+The entire gathering will require only five or six different presiding officers, the New York Conference's Bishop Thomas J. Bickerton told his fellow bishops.
 Bickerton represents the bishops on the Commission on General Conference, the group that plans the big meeting.